Last updated on August 24th, 2023 at 07:53 am

 Should You Bathe Newborn Kittens?

-Bathing newborn kittens can be tempting for an owner new to the birthing and post birthing process, but it’s not a good idea.
+Bathing newborn kittens can be tempting for an owner new to the birthing and post-birthing process, but it’s not a good idea.
 In fact, it’s a very bad idea.

 I came across a question in the forums from an owner asking if bathing newborn kittens was okay because her cat had just given birth.

-The owner said there was blood and the kittens were covered in afterbirth and the like.
+The owner said there was blood, and the kittens were covered in afterbirth and the like.

 This is actually quite normal, but to the uninitiated, it can look like something out of a horror movie.

-In fact, I believe her specific words were, “There’s blood all over the blankets and the kittens are covered in stuff.
+In fact, I believe her specific words were, “There’s blood all over the blankets, and the kittens are covered in stuff.
 They’re crawling all through it.”

-I could almost here the worry in her voice as I read it, and I had to feel bad.
+I could almost hear the worry in her voice as I read it, and I had to feel bad.
 Nothing at all was wrong, but she was obviously a bit freaked out by it.

 Why Bathing Newborn Kittens is a Bad Idea

-To begin with, there’s an entire physical and psychological process that goes along with the birth and post birth.
+To begin with, there’s an entire physical and psychological process that goes along with birth and post birth.

 That being said, let’s look at the specifics.